Adam Jones Q&A: On race, America and why he continues to speak out

 Over the weekend, Baltimore Orioles outfielder Adam Jones visited the Negro Leagues Baseball Museum in Kansas City, Missouri, a shrine to the rich history of black baseball in the United States.
 Jones’ connection with the museum goes back nearly a decade and runs deep enough that he is one of its greatest benefactors.

 The $20,000 donation Jones gave the museum was the latest example of him standing behind the things in which he believes.
 In baseball, perhaps the most buttoned-up of major American professional sports, potential blowback and a clubhouse culture squelch desires to address social issues.
 Jones, 31, is the exception.
 He has become the voice for the modern black baseball player.
-Opinionated and fearless, Jones sees what his baseball forbears did not just for the sport but the United States writ large and recognizes the power of his platform to influence for the better.
+Opinionated and fearless, Jones sees what his baseball forebears did not just for the sport but the United States writ large and recognizes the power of his platform to influence for the better.

 In a conversation with Yahoo Sports, Jones addressed his place in baseball today, the ugly incident at Fenway Park in which a fan berated him with a racial slur, Curt Schilling’s belief Jones made up the story, the thoughtfulness of Orioles manager Buck Showalter, how baseball is a white-man’s sport and why he believes three-strikes criminal policies have harmed the game.